-Many users who get tired of slow charging, look for ways to fast charge their iPhones and iPads.
+Many users who get tired of slow charging look for ways to fast charge their iPhones and iPads.
 The simplest solution is to use a fast-charging adapter with supported models.
-Besides, let’s dive in and talk about some general tips to make charge iPhone faster.
+Besides, let’s dive in and discuss some tips for charging iPhones and iPads faster.

 - List of iPhones and iPads That Support Fast Charging

 - Use 18W (or more) Fast Charger and USB C Cable

 - Disable Mobile Data, Wi-Fi, and Location Services